adeyemiadeoye/SelfConcordantSmoothOptimization.jl/README.md

 where $\mathrm{f}\colon \mathbb{R}^n \to \mathbb{R}$ is smooth and convex, and $\mathrm{g}\colon \mathbb{R}^n \to \mathbb{R}$, which may be nonsmooth, is proper, closed and convex.
 The smooth part $\mathrm{f}$ defines the problem's objective function, such as quantifying a data-misfit, while the nonsmooth part $\mathrm{g}$ imposes certain properties, such as sparsity, on the decision variable $\mathrm{x}$.
 Please see [Implementation details and recommendations](#implementation-details-and-recommendations) for functions that are currently supported for each implemented algorithm.

+## Python/JAX port
+A Python/JAX port of most parts of this package is available at [PySCSOpt](https://github.com/adeyemiadeoye/PySCSOpt).

 ## Installation
 Install the package via Julia's `REPL` with
 ```julia